 Employee engagement surveys are a great way to gather more data about your team and identify trends in how your employees engage in their work.
 Keep in mind that in order to obtain the best, most unfiltered responses, you’ll want to keep these surveys anonymous.
 If your teams are small and not highly gender diverse, you may not want to ask for personal information like job title or even gender because if there’s only one woman with a specific role on the team, she will be easily identifiable.

 Additionally, you may want to implement perception surveys, which focus on the safety of your employees.
-Anonymous surveys like this will provide an opportunity for employees to share experiences they've encountered like sexual harassment or gender bias that may not have been addressed in standard employee engagement surveys.
+Anonymous surveys like this provide an opportunity for employees to share experiences they’ve encountered, like sexual harassment or gender bias, that may not have been addressed in standard employee engagement surveys.

 Identify Gender Bias in Your Recruiting Process

 To reduce gender bias in your recruiting process, start by looking at the language you use.
-Utilize this gender decoder to identify biased language in your job descriptions.
+You can use a gender decoder tool to identify biased language in your job descriptions.
 You could also plug in recruitment content from emails, interview questions and employer branding materials for social media and your careers page.

-Implement blind applications and interviews to improve female candidates' chances of being hired by 25-46%.
-Also, make sure to attract enough great candidates so that you have at least two women in the finalist pool; doing so will improve a woman’s chance of being hired by 79 times.
+Make sure to attract enough great candidates, having at least two women in the finalist pool has been shown to improve a woman’s chance of being hired by 79 times.

 Utilize Automation and Artificial Intelligence

 One simple way to reduce gender bias in your recruiting process is to invest in recruitment tools that utilize automation or artificial intelligence to make decisions.